HOME

 So new weights of oil have been introduced to meet the engineering specifications of these newer engines.

 Manufacturers are recommending specific weights of oil.
 The recommendation is often printed on the oil fill cap.
 It's certainly in the owner's manual.
-Of course, your Anchorage AK auto service center can look it up for you.
+Of course, L and M Motors Inc in Anchorage can look it up for you.

 It's more important than ever to have the correct weight of oil.
 The wrong weight could actually harm the engine.